Transport Canada monitors and assesses the threats to flight routes used by passenger aircraft.

 Issued: 19 Oct 2022

-Saudi Arabia – Aeronautical Information Circular 3/23 – Canadian airlines are advised to take potential risk into account when flying over Saudi Arabia, and not to fly over certain areas of the country
+Saudi Arabia – Aeronautical Information Circular 23/23 – Canadian airlines are advised to take potential risk into account when flying over Saudi Arabia.

-AIC text: Canadian Air Operators and owners of aircraft registered in Canada are advised to take all potential risk information into account in risk assessment and flight routing decisions in Saudi airspace (Jeddah FIR (OEJD)), and not to enter the southwest area of OEJD FIR, in which ESCAT (Emergency Security Control of Air Traffic) rules may be activated by NOTAM from the Saudi authorities, due to the potential risk from anti-aviation weaponry and military operations in Saudi Arabia.
+AIC text: Canadian Air Operators and owners of aircraft registered in Canada are advised to take all potential risk information into account in risk assessment and flight routing decisions in Saudi airspace (Jeddah FIR (OEJD, due to the potential risk from anti-aviation weaponry and military operations in Saudi Arabia.
+ESCAT (Emergency Security Control of Air Traffic) rules may be activated by NOTAM from the Saudi authorities in the southwest area of FIR OEJD.

-Somalia – Aeronautical Information Circular 3/23 – Canadian airlines are advised to fly at least 26,000 feet above sea level when flying over Somalia
+Somalia – Aeronautical Information Circular 23/23 – Canadian airlines are advised to fly at least 26,000 feet above sea level when flying over Somalia.

 AIC text: Canadian Air Operators and owners of aircraft registered in Canada are advised to maintain a flight level equal to or above FL260 within Somali airspace (Mogadishu FIR (HCSM)), due to the potential risk from anti-aviation weaponry and military operations in Somalia.